karlchris/data-engineering/docs/author.md

-# About the Author
+# About the Author :bust_in_silhouette:

 ![Karl photo](assets/img/photo_small.jpeg)

-_Halo_, I am Karl Christian :wave:
+_Halo_, I am [Karl Christian](https://www.linkedin.com/in/karllchris/) :wave:

-Expert in data engineering, problem solving and building a platform.
+Expert in data engineering, problem solving and building a platform. :computer:

 On a mission to democratize access to data, provide analytics as a platform, and building data driven framework as a mindset.

-## Experiences
+## Experiences :briefcase:

 ### [Careem](https://www.careem.com/) - Senior Data Warehouse Engineer